What is worm composting?

 You also want it to be somewhere quick and easy to access, so it’s not hard to keep an eye on your worms.
 And so you don’t get tired of having to empty your scraps into the bin.

-As discussed previously, we suggest both indoor and outdoor locations.
+As discussed previously, I suggest both indoor and outdoor locations.
 Both have their pros and cons.

 An outdoor worm bin is more suited to a large family with a lot of waste because it allows for a larger capacity and less attention to detail.
 When the bin’s outside, smells and pests are less of a concern.